 The pair, who have accumulated five titles between them since September, met in the final of the UK Championship in December when the “Rocket” prevailed to capture a record-breaking 19th Triple Crown trophy.

-They both required close 6-4 scorelines over the last couple of days in order to reach the Players Championship semi-finals.
+They both required close 6-4 scorelines over the last couple of days in order to reach this stage of the Players Championship.

 O’Sullivan edged John Higgins in what was a record-equalling 68th duel between the former world champions in all competitions.

 Allen had previously overcome Stuart Bingham by the same narrow margin, fighting back from 3-0 down to impressively win six out of the last seven frames against the English Open winner.